| CloserLook > John > John 5: 1-16 |

 really wasn't their kind of a place.

-However, they just happen to see the impotent man walking down the street carrying his
+just happen to see the impotent man walking down the street, carrying his bed

 He could have